Welcome to The Hiking Adventure

 I did my first major hike in 2005 – whilst camping in the Chyulu Hills with a view of Mt Kilimanjaro, I decided “I’d like to climb that” and 9 months later I did.
 Back then, there was a dearth of information available – I had very little idea of what to expect, except of course what my tour operator provided.

-That trip was a turning point for me, and my walking voyage.
-I confess to enjoying the high-altitude adventures of Kilimanjaro and the Himalayas, but also the closer-to-home, less vertiginous hikes through pristine bush in New Zealand and well-trodden tracks in the Peak District, England.
+That trip was a turning point for me and my walking voyage.
+I loved the high-altitude adventures of Kilimanjaro and the Himalayas, but also the closer-to-home, less vertiginous hikes through pristine bush in New Zealand and well-trodden tracks in the Peak District, England.

 The purpose of this website is to share my experiences and be the best resource I wish I had found when I started my hiking adventure.

-Please feel free to get in touch with me thehikingadventure.com (at) gmail (dot) com or fill in the form below: (don’t send me spam – yes, you know who you are – it goes to the trash!)
+Please feel free to get in touch with me clare (at) thehikingadventure (dot) com or fill in the form below: (don’t send me spam – yes, you know who you are – it goes to the trash!)